 - State Sponsored Courses.
 These courses are developed for and/or delivered by institutions or organizations other than Federal entities or FEMA and are sponsored by the SAA or their designated TPOC. - Joint Training and Exercises with the Public and Private Sectors.
 These courses are sponsored and coordinated by private sector entities to enhance public-private partnerships for training personnel to prevent, protect against, mitigate, respond to, and recover from acts of terrorism or catastrophic events.
-Overtime pay for first responders and emergency managers who participate in public-private training and exercises is allowable.
 In addition, States, territories, Tribes, and Urban Areas are encouraged to incorporate the private sector in government-sponsored training and exercises.